cjan957/METEORITES/README.md

 ### 2.3 Setting up METEORITES in Eclipse ###
 * Go to: https://bitbucket.org/cs302group27/uoa-cs302-2017-group27/downloads/?tab=tags
 * Note: You must have access to this repository :)
-* Download the commit tagged as "PROJECT-A-PROTOTYPE" and extract the folder to your choice of location
+* Download the commit tagged as "PHASE-1-DELIVERABLES" and extract the folder to your choice of location
 * Open Eclipse
 * Go to: File > Import > General > Existing Projects into Workspace > Next
 * Select root directory > Browse for the extracted project folder from your chosen location